Local/Development environment

 Access

-There are three services available from the host:
+There are four services available from the host, three of them using SSO with Keycloack:

 Live updates